cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 (clients of the protocol), providing snapshots to multiple peers (as servers of the protocol) is _bandwidth-consuming_.
-As a result, the number of nodes in production CometBFT networks offering the State sync service (i.e., servers offering snapshots) has been limited, which has rendered the service _fragile_ (from the client's point of view).
+As a result, the number of nodes in production CometBFT networks offering the state sync service (i.e., servers offering snapshots) has been limited, which has rendered the service _fragile_ (from the client's point of view).

 > 3. High level idea behind the solution

-This ADR stems from the observation that State sync is more than a protocol to discover and fetch snapshots from peers in the network.
+This ADR stems from the observation that state sync is more than a protocol to discover and fetch snapshots from peers in the network.
-In fact, in addition to installing a snapshot, State sync also checks the consistency of the installed application state with the state (`appHash`) recorded on the blockchain at the same height, and bootstraps CometBFT's block store and state store accordingly.
+In fact, in addition to installing a snapshot, state sync also checks the consistency of the installed application state with the state (`appHash`) recorded on the blockchain at the same height, and bootstraps CometBFT's block store and state store accordingly.
-As a result, once State sync is completed the node can safely switch to Block sync and/or Consensus to catch up with the latest state of the network.
+As a result, once state sync is completed the node can safely switch to Block sync and/or Consensus to catch up with the latest state of the network.

-The purpose of this ADR is to provide node operators with more flexibility in defining how or where State sync should look for application snapshots.
+The purpose of this ADR is to provide node operators with more flexibility in defining how or where state sync should look for application snapshots.
-More precisely, it enables State sync to support the bootstrap of nodes from application snapshots obtained _out-of-band_ by operators.
+More precisely, it enables state sync to support the bootstrap of nodes from application snapshots obtained _out-of-band_ by operators.
-The goal is to provide an alternative to the mechanism currently adopted by State sync, discovering and fetching application snapshots from peers in the network, in order to address the above mentioned limitations, while preserving most of State sync's operation.
+The goal is to provide an alternative to the mechanism currently adopted by state sync, discovering and fetching application snapshots from peers in the network, in order to address the above mentioned limitations, while preserving most of state sync's operation.

 ## Alternative Approaches